 Our highly-anticipated Wildlife Conservation Zone opened on 1st August 2018, following months of planning and building.
 This exciting project enables visitors to view certain British and European native species up close, learning how we can help to protect them in the wild through conservation of their natural habitats.

 Species include the red squirrel, native to Britain but facing an uncertain future with only 140,000 left, and the protected British barn owl.
-Other animals include the red fox, Scottish wildcat, reindeer, fallow deer, golden eagle, common buzzard and other native birds of prey.
-More species to arrive later in a phased approach will include pine marten, European polecat and lynx.
+Other animals include the red fox, Scottish wildcat, reindeer, golden eagle, common buzzard, European polecat and other native birds of prey.
+More species to arrive later in a phased approach will include lynx.

 Our mission since we began 4 years ago has been to conserve rare breeds and inspire people to enjoy the great outdoors.
 The natural next step is to support and celebrate some of our native wildlife.
 Our extra large enclosed habitats will enable visitors to view these wonderful animals, learn about their habitats and take home a positive message about what we can do for conservation – even small actions collectively make a real difference.

 Protection & Conservation